Ratepay Data Privacy Statement

 Otherwise, processing for the purpose of checking for suspicion of money laundering is necessary to fulfil our legal obligations and is based on Art.
 6 para.
 1 lit. c) GDPR in conjunction with the duties of care arising from the Money Laundering Act.

-8.3 To the extent permitted by data protection law, we may also use your data for new purposes, for example in the performance of data analyses and in the further development of our services and content.
+8.3 To the extent permitted by data protection law, we may also use your data for new purposes, such as the performance of data analyses and or providing, further developing and securing our services and content.
+In addition, we use your data in compliance with relevant data protection laws for product development, optimization of business processes and the needs-based design of our services processed.
 The prerequisite for this is that these new purposes for which the data is to be used were not yet established or could not be foreseen when the data in question was collected and that the new purposes are compatible with those for which the data in question was originally collected.
 For example, new developments in the legal or technical field and new business models and services may lead to new processing purposes.

 9. Fulfilment of legal obligations